 Thoughts and tips from a payroll pro

 Recently, the Checkpoint payroll editorial team had the pleasure to ask American Payroll Association (APA) Board of Directors member James Paille, CPP, some questions about the exam.
-Mr. Paille is the Compliance Director for Thomson Reuters myPay Solutions and kindly offered some tips for those interested in taking the CPP.
+Mr. Paille is the Compliance Director and kindly offered some tips for those interested in taking the CPP.

 Tips for taking the exam.
 On taking the exam, Mr. Paillie says to: “Make sure you give yourself enough time to prepare and study.
 Many successful CPP candidates study for three to six months or more for the CPP exam.”
 The CPP exam is 190 questions.
 Those who sit for the test have to finish it in four hours.